-East Devon: Sidmouth Circular Walk via Salcombe Woods - 4.5 miles - O/S Explorer map 115
+9. *East Devon: Sidmouth Circular Walk via Salcombe Woods - 4.5 miles - OS Explorer map 115

-If you’re lucky, you’ll see a nosey seal’s head pop up beyond the narrow concrete breakwater to your right.
+If you’re lucky, you’ll see a curious seal pop its head up beyond the narrow concrete breakwater to your right.

 Entering the park, follow the Sid to your left.
 Many of the trees here are labelled, so, if you can’t tell a chestnut from a tulip tree from an oak, now’s your chance to learn.

-This path comes out at a field and is the second place the walk diverges from the O/S option.
-Don’t walk east but keep close to the woods to your right, passing through a gate back into woodland.
-This ends at a farm track.
-Turn right here and follow the sloping track down past an atmospheric bank (see top picture) topped with ancient and towering Birch (I think - no leaves on it when I passed).
+The path end at track.
+Turn right and follow the sloping track down past an atmospheric bank (see top picture) topped with ancient and towering Birch (I think - no leaves on it when I passed).

 Keep ahead, ignoring smaller paths leading off to your right, and eventually you’ll emerge at Salcombe Hill Road.
 Turn right and, ignoring the first footpath sign, go left at a private driveway (Seaward) with a footpath sign against it.
 Turn off at a footpath sign, taking the left of two options into younger woodland.
 Small trees.
 Maples mostly.
 In bluebell season this area is stunning.